Avignon, France Port Guide

 Typical Weather

-Avignon enjoys a Mediterranean climate, characterized by hot summers and mild winters.
-The best time to visit is during spring (April to June) and fall (September to October) when temperatures are pleasant, while the summer months can be quite hot, reaching over 30°C (86°F).
+Avignon enjoys a Mediterranean climate, with hot, dry summers and mild winters.
+The best time to visit is from April to June and September to October when the weather is pleasant, while July and August can be quite hot.

 What to Pack